Porquerolles Yacht Charter Guide

 A wealthy Belgian adventurer bought Porquerolles in 1912 as a wedding gift for his second wife but, after her death in 1971, the French state bought back most of the island and saved it against urbanisation by designating it natural park status.

 There are around 20 beautiful and usually deserted beaches, most of which are found along the northern coast.
-A must-visit is Plage de Nortre Dame, a delicate crescent-shaped strip of pearl white sand backed by pines and eucalyptus.
+A must-visit is Plage de Notre Dame, a delicate crescent-shaped strip of pearl-white sand backed by pines and eucalyptus.
 Yacht-goers can also seek out secluded coves along the rugged southern coast, which is off-limits to most.

 The north coast is also home to a harbour and charming village which was founded in 1820.
 Sip coffee at an open-air café in the main square as the few locals play petanque, cycle or hike the unpaved trails of the interior or visit the vineyards in the west and sample the locally made rosé wine.

-If you are interested in discovering this remarkable destination inside the Îles d’Hyères, then be sure to take a look at all of the crewed yachts for charter in the South of France which can be used for private rental cruises.
+If you are interested in discovering this remarkable destination inside the Îles d’Hyères, then be sure to take a look at the entire fleet of superyachts available for South of France charters.